 At Kaplan College, we want to help you obtain a fulfilling pharmaceutical career with a bright future.
-As a pharmacy technician graduate, you could have the ability to make a difference in people’s lives where it matters most–their health.
+As a graduate of our Pharmacy Technician Diploma program, you could have the ability to make a difference in people’s lives where it matters most–their health.
 By working with your patients and giving them proper medication, you can help them take better care of themselves.

 Pharmacy Technician Career Responsibilities

 Pharmacy technicians work directly under the supervision of a registered pharmacist, preparing prescription medications for distribution to patients.
 You may be responsible for obtaining refill authorizations, transcribing doctors' orders, and processing insurance claims.
 Other daily activities may include assisting with quality management; security measures; and monitoring, ordering, and stocking inventory.
 You may be required to perform the following duties:

 - Establish and maintain patient profiles and enter patient information into a computerized database

 - File insurance claim forms and deal with insurance companies

 - Maintain inventory of prescription and over-the-counter medications

 - Prepare prescription labels, select the type of prescription container, and affix labels to the container

 - Verify that prescription information is complete and accurate